Back to California

 What This Bill Does

-• It requires the Trustees of the California State University and the Board of Governors of the California Community Colleges to create and implement programs that support the transfer of tribal college students to their institutions, including early outreach activities.
+• Requires the Trustees of the California State University and the Board of Governors of the California Community Colleges to develop and implement transfer agreement and articulation programs for transferring students from tribal colleges.

 Who It Names or Affects